AbhayMinhas/devTinder/src/homework.md

 -Install Postman app make a workspace / collectin > test API call

 -Write logic to handle GET,POST, PATCH, DELETE API calls and test them on Postman

+-Explore routing use of ?,+,(),* and regex in routes /a/ , /.*fly$/ -Reading the query params in the routes
+-reading the dynamic routes